lanl-aea/waves/docs/tutorial_03_solverprep.rst

       :diff: tutorials_tutorial_02_partition_mesh_SConstruct

-Note that while an `SCons Pseudo-Builder`_ is accessed with the same syntax as a normal builder in the ``SConscript`` file, it must be added to the construction environment with the `SCons AddMethod`_ function in the ``SConstruct`` file.
+Note that while an `SCons Pseudo-Builder`_ is accessed with the same syntax as a normal builder in the ``SConscript`` file, it was added to the construction environment as the overloaded :class:`waves.scons_extensions.WAVESEnvironment` SCons environment class in the ``SConstruct`` file.

 *************
 Build Targets